stefanoborini/book-modelviewcontroller/source/mvc_variations/dolphin_mvp.rst

       to the subset of the Model specified by this selection.

-The Domain Model is unchanged, and is still accessed by the View for data extraction and from the Presenter for data modification. he View is now hybrid Active/Passive.
-It still fetches the data directly from the Domain Model (Active) but the visual aspect is instead applied by the Presenter (Passive).
+The Domain Model is unchanged, and is still accessed by the View for data extraction and from the Presenter for data modification.
+The View fetches data directly from the Domain Model, instead of having to rely on the Application Model as a forwarder.
+The View behavior is now hybrid Active/Passive, fetching Domain data directly from the Domain Model but with visual aspects applied by the Presenter (Passive).
 A variant with a fully Passive View is possible.

+FIXME: Add Picture
+FIXME: reformulate last paragraph